Amputee Rehabilitation in Burlington

 -

-Amputations due to vascular conditions, diabetes, trauma, or cancer
+Amputations related to vascular conditions, diabetes, trauma, or cancer

 FAQs About Amputee Rehabilitation

 Yes.
-Our physiotherapists collaborate with prosthetists and other healthcare providers to ensure seamless prosthetic fitting and training.
+We collaborate with prosthetists and other healthcare providers to support safe prosthetic training and functional progressions.

-Q3.
-Can you help with phantom limb pain?
+3. Can you help with phantom limb pain or sensitivity?

 Yes.
-We use techniques such as desensitization, graded motor imagery, and exercise therapy to help reduce phantom pain and improve comfort.
+We use strategies such as desensitization, graded motor imagery, and exercise-based approaches to support comfort and function.